Preventing Condensation in Your Campervan: Top Tips & Tricks

 • Hang washing, wet clothing and towels outside or under your awning to dry.

-• There are lots of damp in wardrobes cures, but the simplest thing is to manage condensation in wardrobes is by not storing your clothes too close together, making sure they are dry before being hung up and using condensation remedies such as dehumidifying crystals.
+• There are lots of cures for damp in wardrobes, but the simplest thing is to manage condensation in wardrobes is by not storing your clothes too close together, making sure they are dry before being hung up and using condensation remedies such as dehumidifying crystals.

 • Manage condensation in other storage areas by making sure your clothes and items are thoroughly dry before being put away.